onlineelvis/dating-app/README.md

 ## Optional

-In this project in addition possible to add modal window pop out with button delete.
+In this project in addition possible to add some modal window pop ups.